 He has been working on CSR regulation issues within the European Union, pursuing a comparative and cross-cultural approach.
 He has also been investigating fair-trade issues and poverty eradication in Sub-Saharan Africa.
 This has led to field missions and publications.

-His general area of expertise concerns the strategic and macro-economic issues of sustainable development and CSR, and the new multi-stakeholder modes of governance.
-One of his current interests is on corporate responses to sustainability issues and regulation, and the respective roles of companies, public authorities and civil society in the implementation of new economic models.
+His general area of expertise concerns the strategic and macro-economic issues of sustainable development and CSR, and the related new multi-stakeholder modes of governance.
+One of his current interests is on corporate responses to sustainability issues and regulation, and the respective roles of companies, public authorities and civil society in the implementation of new hybrid models.
 His book published in 2009 deals with the issue of responsible business today and investigates the future social involvement of companies in our societies.
 His latest book published in 2014 looked into how to move beyond the sustainability debate so as to create a new economy based on ecology and solidarity.
 Dr Delbard's current research interests focuses on perceptions and attitudes toward CSR.

-Dr. Delbard is the scientific director of an executive education programme entitled “Managing Responsibility on a Daily Basis” (in French).
+Olivier Delbard is the scientific director of an executive education programme entitled “Managing Responsibility on a Daily Basis” (in French).
 He is a member of various academic networks, professional juries and bodies.
 He is also an elected member of ESCP Europe's European Teaching Committee.

 Corporate Social Responsibility: Marketing Tool or Reality?